 Afterwards we were both ready to take a nap, but instead we headed back to the sauna part to take a hot bath.
 Image a small room with a low ceiling, filled up with hot water.
 Or better yet, have a look at this picture:

-After the hot bath we took a shower and bravely took swim in the outside swimming pool.
+After the hot bath, we took a shower and bravely went for a swim in the outside swimming pool.
 Again, you can get in the swimming pool from the inside, so that you don’t have to fully step outside.
 This swimming pool is heated but in winter you do need to keep moving around not to get cold.
 At least I did.

 Time for lunch!